Net, Gross, Face & Effective Rent: What's The Difference?

 Tenant CS is an entrepreneurial, independent tenant representation firm.
 Our mission is to help businesses save time and money and get deal terms that benefit them (not the landlord) through our deep-dive market analysis and lease negotiation strategies.

-We cater to companies across Australia, Singapore and the greater Asia-Pacific region and have offices at the heart of the Sydney CBD, Melbourne and Singapore.
+We cater to companies across Australia and New Zealand and have offices at the heart of the Sydney and Melbourne.

 Book a call today to find out how we can help you with your next lease negotiation or relocation project.